DaveVane/Science/README.md

 Waits a short, random time
 Changes the colour of the screen
-When the screen changes colour the testee presses the key again The length of time taken between the change of colour and the key-press is measured
+When the screen changes colour the testee presses the key again The length of time taken between the change of colour and the key-press is measured.